ANNUAL REPORT 2025

 Neutering Status

-Unusually, the large majority of rabbits rehomed by the Direct Rehoming Service were already neutered (76%).
-This likely fits in with the type of owner that uses the Direct Rehome Service, willing to wait to find the right home and motivated to ensure their pet has the best of care.
+64% of rabbits rehomed by the Direct Rehoming Service were already neutered.
+This likely fits with the type of owner who uses the Direct Rehome Service, willing to wait to find the right home and motivated to ensure their pet receives the best care.
 CottonTails® offered a grant towards the neutering of every rabbit rehomed through the service, payable to the vet, and many owners accepted this offer, often stating that this was a big factor in deciding whether to adopt the rabbit.

 Pairs versus Singles

-Most of the rabbits rehomed were already in bonded pairs (67%), compared to 33% as singles.
-Again, this may well be explained by the type of owner using the service who may be more aware of the importance of most rabbits to having company.
+55% of the rabbits rehomed were already in bonded pairs, compared to 45% as singles.
+Again, this may well be explained by the type of owner using the service, who may be more aware of the importance of most rabbits having company.

 Guinea Pigs